 Meet Our Team

 Matt Sepanic has been professionally producing and recording for over 19 years.
-Sepanic has worked with such notable artists as World Under, If Ever Was a Fire, The Envy Corps, Decoy, Johnny Reeferseed and Slipknot, including recording of their Platinum album “All Hope Is Gone.”
+Sepanic has worked with such notable artists as World Under, If Ever Was a Fire, The Envy Corps, Decoy, Johnny Reeferseed, and Slipknot, including recording their Platinum album All Hope Is Gone.
 His work with many of the artists has been showcased in various movies and television shows.
-Matt is equally deeply versed in Pro Tools as he is able to properly tech, align and work with analog tape machines.
-He still prefers to use tape whenever possible.
+Matt is deeply versed in both Pro Tools and analog recording.

 Kelly graduated from University of Iowa with a Bachelor of Arts Degree.
 She has 20 years experience specializing in live concert event management and coordination, including managing key aspects of the Jonas Brothers Tour (over 50 cities) on the road in 2009.
 In addition to assisting Robin Crow, she also coordinates all scheduling at Dark Horse Recording.

 Sam was born and raised on a small island called Jersey which is located between England and France.
 Prior to moving to the U.S. in 2016, Sam studied Popular Music and Sound Technology at the Liverpool Institute for Performing Arts and spent the last 10 years working as a professional freelance Engineer in various studios across the U.K. He operated as house Engineer for Irish singer-songwriter Gilbert O'Sullivan at his own private studio located in Jersey Channel Island as well as engineer at Mothership Studios for English Producer Ray Hedges.
 Other credits include Mercury Records, Sony BMG, ITV television, Syco Music, X Factor (UK), The Struts, Joe McElderry and Mauro Picotto.